Arndell School

 Arndell School is a specialised school funded by the NSW Department of Education for students with emotional and behavioural difficulties.
-It works in partnership with the Coral Tree Family Services and is located in the Macquarie Hospital grounds in North Ryde.
+It works in partnership with Coral Tree Family Service and is located in the Macquarie Hospital grounds in North Ryde.

 The school provides educational programs with an emphasis on literacy and numeracy for a maximum of 35 students aged from 4.5 to 12 years (K to Year 6).
 Five classes operate at the school.